vvveracruz/learn-py/py-mega-course/README.md

 📁 `\thesaurus-mysql`
 - this version of the thesaurus executes an SQL query on a remote database to return the definition of a word
 - the structure of the programme is similar to the first one

+### Jupyter & Pandas
+📁 `\jupyter-and-pandas`
+A few exercises in importing and handling data with pandas using Jupyter notebooks.